quitus/CleaningAssingment2/README.md

 # Readme File for the Getting and Cleaning Course Project

 ##Prerequisites.
-- the data for the analysis has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- the data for the analysis has been downloaded from [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 - the R script asumes that the data has been extracted in the working directory and that the original structure of files and folders is maintained:
       Working directory: activity_labels.txt, features_info.txt, features.txt, and README.txt